yshyshyshyshysh/Pandoc_Converter/README.md

-# Convert Latex file to Word/Markdown file
+# Convert Latex file to Word/Markdown file using pandoc
 **`January 30, 2024 / by Yu-Shin, Hu`**

 Mathematical formulas and pictures can be converted successfully!